-Indoor air pollution is the single largest environmental risk factor for female mortality, causing 5 percent of all female deaths in the developing world.
+Indoor air pollution is the single largest environmental risk factor for female mortality, causing 5 percent of all female deaths in low- and middle-income countries.
 In Bangladesh, researchers evaluated how varying husband-wife dynamics, information, and prices could affect purchases of widely available “improved” stoves, which substantially reduce indoor air pollution.
 They found that women have stronger preferences for improved stoves than their husbands, but lack the authority to make purchasing decisions.
 Their findings also suggest that marketing campaigns can prompt initial adoption of unfamiliar technologies like improved stoves, but are less effective in the long run as common experience with technologies grows.

 One half of the world's households, and 75 percent of people in South Asia, burn biomass fuels, such as wood, leaves, dung, and peat, for energy.
 The smoke released from using such fuels has been shown to lead to respiratory diseases and lung cancer, which disproportionately affects women, who are primarily responsible for cooking, and the young children they are caring for.
-According to the World Health Organization (WHO), indoor air pollution is the single largest environmental risk factor for female mortality, causing 5 percent of all female deaths in the developing world.
-In response, NGOs and governments have distributed tens of millions of "improved" or "clean" stoves, but the adoption and use of these nontraditional cookstoves in the developing world has, with few exceptions, remained extremely low.
+According to the World Health Organization (WHO), indoor air pollution is the single largest environmental risk factor for female mortality, causing 5 percent of all female deaths in low- and middle-income countries.
+In response, NGOs and governments have distributed tens of millions of "improved" or "clean" stoves, but the adoption and use of these nontraditional cookstoves in low- and middle-income countries has, with few exceptions, remained extremely low.

 Since the early 1980s, over 100 national and local organizations have developed and attempted to distribute a variety of nontraditional cookstove models tailored to the local needs in Bangladesh.
 Despite such efforts, 98 percent of the population in rural Bangladesh continues to cook with traditional biomass-burning stoves.
 A survey conducted in 2006 suggests that women in rural Bangladesh do not perceive indoor air pollution as a significant health hazard and subsequently prioritize other basic development needs over nontraditional cookstoves.
 When asked to rank the relative desirability of different attributes of nontraditional cookstoves, 47 percent of households cited the ability of nontraditional cookstoves to reduce fuel costs as their most valuable characteristic.
 The next most-valued attributes were the ability to reduce cooking time (21 percent) and to accommodate a wider variety of biomass fuels (14 percent).
 Only 9 percent of respondents answered that reducing or eliminating household smoke was the most valuable attribute.